google/gsocguides/pages/student/08-how_gsoc_works.md

 **T-shirt and Certificate**

-You may receive a t-shirt, sticker and a digital certificate of completion at the end of the program if you successfully pass GSoC, unless you are in a Restricted Country.
-If you are in a Restricted Country you will receive a digital certificate of completion.
+You may receive a t-shirt, sticker and a digital certificate of completion at the end of the program if you successfully pass GSoC.
 The fulfillment company has to ship each individual package to your home, so please be patient.
 Mail systems are particularly hard to navigate in some parts of the world and can take over a month to reach some locations.

 The rest of your experience with the program will be determined by your interactions with the community within your mentoring organization.
 Most students consider the interactions with their mentor and the rest of the open source community they're involved with to be the most important part of the Google Summer of Code experience.